What Is Autocratic Leadership?

 - All power vested with the leader leads to risk of leaders with low moral fiber exploiting employees, indulging in favoritism and discrimination, and the like.

-- Weak autocratic leaders tend to take decisions based on ego rather than sound management principles, and punish employees who dare to disagree with such decisions.
+- Weak leaders tend to make decisions based on ego rather than sound management principles, and punish employees who dare to disagree with such decisions.

 - The leader reserving the right to make all decisions leads to subordinates becoming heavily dependent on the leader.
 The team thereby becomes useless in running operations if they lose contact with their leader, and absence of the leader leads to total collapse and shutdown of operations.